piulin/piured/README.md

 ## Contributing

 Do you think everything is wrong?
 Don't you like what you see?
 I'd love to hear from you!
-You can always get in touch with me by dropping an e-mail at <pepo_gonba@hotmai.com>.
+You can always get in touch with me by dropping an e-mail at <pepo_gonba@hotmail.com>.
-If you feel like getting your hands dirty, you can also l submit a pull request!
+If you feel like getting your hands dirty, you can also submit a pull request!

 ## Future Work